 Born in 1912 Bill Bradford became an Army Officer in 1932 serving in India and then Sudan before returning to the UK in 1938 to prepare for war.
 In October 1939 he sailed with his battalion, 1st Black Watch, to France.
 They were moved into the 51st Highland Division the following spring and by May 1940 were fighting near the Maginot Line.
 They were then moved to the Somme to defend the new front line.
 The 51st fought magnificently from 4th – 12th June 1940 – but, each night, had to retreat as the French gave way to their east – on 12th June, exhausted and surrounded, they surrendered at St. Valery-en-Caux on the Picardy coast and were marched off in a north-easterly direction towards Germany.

 A week later Bradford escaped, changed out of uniform, and walked, first to the coast to try to get a boat to cross the channel and, when that didn’t work, headed south.
 Twice he was thrown out of Spain and in Marseilles he helped set up the famous Pat-Line to get allied soldiers out of France.
 As part of that effort he moved to Algeria.
 This was a bad move as Britain had just sunk the French Navy.
 He was treated very badly by the Vichy Authorities.
-After seven months in North Africa, using some of his time as a spy, he eventually escaped by sailing a small boat from Algiers to Gibraltar – a 700 mile journey – not bad for someone with hardly any sailing experience.
+After seven months in North Africa, sending secret intelligence home in coded letters, he eventually escaped by sailing a small boat from Algiers to Gibraltar – a 700 mile journey – not bad for someone with hardly any sailing experience.
 His escape took a year and two days; he travelled nearly 5,000 miles as a fugitive and he escaped once from the Germans and six times from the French.
 He was awarded MBE for his escape.

 On returning to the UK he joined the re-formed 51st Highland Division as a Brigade Major, they sailed to Egypt and fought the entire North African Campaign from El-Alamein to Tunis, then the Sicilian Campaign before returning to the UK in the autumn of 1943.
 He was awarded MC for his significant part in this long campaign.

 Bradford was posted to General Staff to help planning for D-Day.
 He became the Liaison Officer to US General Omar Bradley and held this position until 24th July 1944.
-So on D-Day he landed at Omaha Beach with the American First Army Group.
+On D-Day he landed at Omaha Beach with the American First Army Group.

 In July he took command of 5th Bn.
 Black Watch at Caen in Normandy and led them for the rest of the North European Campaign.
 Over the next nine months he was wounded twice and won two DSOs, one of these was an immediate award for astonishing bravery and leadership.